periode/thesis/table_of_contents.md

 #### 2.2.4 - bakhtin and social aesthetics

-this section concludes our framework construction by enriching it with a relational component, which, while at least implicit in previous contributions, is here expanded on a more social level. it's hard to separate an exploration of source code aesthetics while side-stepping the heightened features of the social group/s that programmers constitute. it might be possible to consider a piece of source as a "distributed *énonciation*", both towards the computer and the fellow human, but also a "delayed *énonciation*", because it isn't as immediate. and because it isn't immediate, there needs to be an adaptation of the concept of *presence* in craftsmanship; presence, a requisite in craftsmanship, is manifested through aesthetics. (`<-` that indeed tells us *why* we need aesthetics, but doesn't tell us *what* these aesthetics are. a closer reading of craftsmanship/aesthetics sources would however have more weight in light of this necessity for presence)
+this section concludes our framework construction by enriching it with a relational component, which, while at least implicit in previous contributions, is here expanded on a more social level. it's hard to separate an exploration of source code aesthetics while side-stepping the heightened features of the social group/s that programmers constitute. it might be possible to consider a piece of source as a "distributed *énonciation*", both towards the computer and the fellow human, but also a "delayed *énonciation*", because it isn't as immediate. and because it isn't immediate, there needs to be an adaptation of the concept of *presence* in craftsmanship; presence, a requisite in craftsmanship, is manifested through aesthetics. (`<-` that indeed tells us *why* we need aesthetics, but doesn't tell us *what* these aesthetics are. a closer reading of craftsmanship/aesthetics sources would however have more weight in light of this necessity for presence).

-before transitioning
+this could also be related: **communities of practice**, by Jean Lave and Etienne Wenger [link](https://www.learning-theories.com/communities-of-practice-lave-and-wenger.html), which imples an **ethos**. this is taken from [this post](https://queue.acm.org/detail.cfm?id=3380777)

 ### 2.3 - clarity in computer philosophy and science/epistemology